-NDN is a new internet architecture that transitions from the host-based addressing of the current Internet to addressing based on data names.
-It is currently under development by UCLA, PARC, and eight other institutions with support from the National Science Foundation’s Future Internet Architecture program.
-One of several research efforts in the area often called information-centric networking (ICN) or content-centric networking (CCN), NDN simplifies application programming by enabling addressing to more closely match application semantics, provides bandwidth performance enhancement (by using router memory for content caching), and offers intrinsic security building blocks such as the use of per-packet cryptographic signatures that bind specific content to names.
+NDN is a new Internet architecture that transitions from the host-based addressing of the current Internet to addressing based on data names.
+With support from the National Science Foundation’s Future Internet Architecture program, it is currently under development by UCLA, PARC, and several other institutions throughout the United States and abroad.
+One of several research efforts in the area often called "information-centric networking" (ICN) or "content-centric networking" (CCN), NDN simplifies application programming by enabling addressing to more closely match application semantics, provides bandwidth performance enhancement (by using router memory for content caching), and offers intrinsic security building blocks such as the use of per-packet cryptographic signatures that bind specific content to names.

-With the support of Cisco and in collaboration with California State Parks, REMAP has installed a 25-node wireless network covering the 32 acres of the Los Angeles State Historic Park and two outdoor areas on the UCLA campus.
-This infrastructure is in support of Remapping LA, and for research on network architecture to support participatory sensing.
+With the support of Cisco and in collaboration with California State Parks, REMAP installed a 25-node wireless network covering the 32 acres of the Los Angeles State Historic Park and two outdoor areas on the UCLA campus.
+This infrastructure supports the Remapping LA project, as well as research on network architecture for participatory sensing.

 Los Angeles State Historic Park, 2007-present.

-Using computer vision, Wii remotes, RFID tags, and other sensing technologies, this project aims to engage first and second grade students in learning the physics of force and motion.
-Desktop simulations have made force and motion accessible to middle school students.
-Our goal is to use students' physical actions in the world as an interface to computer simulations to make these ideas accessible to even younger students.
+Using computer vision, Wii remotes, RFID tags, and other sensing technologies, this project aimed to engage first and second grade students in learning the physics of force and motion.
+As desktop simulations have made force and motion accessible to middle school students, the goal was to use students' physical actions in the world as an interface to computer simulations, in order to make these ideas accessible to even younger students.

 The mobile phone network is emerging as the largest sensor network on the planet.
 Mobile phone users, however, are generally unaware of the dual uses of this network, in which their communication devices are also information gathering devices.
 In participatory urban sensing, everyday mobile devices become a platform for coordinated investigation of the environment and human activity.
 But transforming phones into data collection instruments raises both technical and ethical challenges.
 This NSF-supported project explores these challenges through participant-observation and develops educational materials for ethics education in science and engineering.